If you have sustained a foot injury due to an accident that wasn’t your fault, you may be entitled to make a foot injury claim for compensation.

 If you have sustained a foot injury at work, or hurt your foot after being involved in a car accident or from tripping or slipping over, or any other type of accident or incident that wasn’t your fault, you could make a claim for compensation.

 This guide is full of useful information in regards to making a claim for compensation for a foot injury.
 In this guide we show what is involved in the claiming process, what you can claim for, what actions you should take if you suffer a foot injury that wasn’t your fault, average foot injury claim amounts and much more.
-We also advise on using a personal injury solicitor and tell you why its so important.
+We also advise on using a personal injury solicitor through a claims management company, such as us, and tell you why its so important to do so.

 In 2016/2017, according to statistics provided by the Health and Safety Executive (HSE), 609,000 workers reported suffering a non-fatal injury whilst at work.
 Just over 30% of those injured, were absence from work for more than seven days.
 Often foot injuries restrict and even cease mobility making it either very difficult or impossible to carry out a variety of different tasks and activities.
 Therefore suffering a foot injury can potentially have huge implications on lifestyle and work life.